zianwang-bioinfo/HitAnno/README.md

 # HitAnno
 This repository contains the official implementation of the paper:
-**HitAnno: a hierarchical transformer for cell type annotation on scATAC-seq data.**
+**HitAnno: Atlas-level cell type annotation based on scATAC-seq data via a hierarchical language model.**

 Table of Contents:
 - [Overview](#Overview)